 If you’re the custodial parent and you pay for any daycare, babysitting, after-school care, nannies, or other care, you may be eligible for the Child and Dependent Care Tax Credit.
 You can claim a percentage of your expenses, depending on your income, but your total credit can be worth up to $3,000 for one child, or up to $6,000 for two or more children.
 This tax credit directly reduces your tax bill, so it can be quite valuable.

 4. Children’s Dependency Exemption and Child Tax Credit

-Remember that the child tax credit is tied to the dependency exemption, so if you transfer the child’s dependency exemption to the other parent, you cannot take a child tax credit for them.
-However, your former spouse may be able to claim it.
+However, the child tax credit is tied to the dependency exemption, so if you transfer the child’s dependency exemption to the other parent, you cannot take a child tax credit for that child.
+But your former spouse may be able to claim it.
 If you wish to transfer the dependency, you can either set this out in the original divorce papers, or you can handle it on a year-by-year basis by completing Form 8332 in any years the custodial parent won’t be taking the exemption.